Belta-shazzar/ETBS---Great-Brand-Nig-LTD/startsh-script-README.md

-# PENDT Docker Compose Management Script
+# start Docker Compose Management Script

 This script simplifies the management of Docker Compose environments (`development` and `test`) by providing an easy way to execute common Docker commands using flags.